pixeldroid/programming-pages/docs/_examples/sampler.md

 ## Icons

-There is no markdown shortcut for icons, but the template provides a liquid macro for embedding svg icons that have been defined in [_data/svg_icons.yml][svg-file].
+There is no markdown shortcut for icons, but the template provides a liquid macro for embedding svg icons that have been defined in [_data/svg_icons.yml][svg-file] by the template.

+> Users may also define their own icons and merge them into `_data/svg_icons.yml` at build time.
+See the [rake task example][rake-tasks] for one way to do this.

 Format: {% raw %}`{% include icon.liquid id='star' %}`{% endraw %} will render as: {% include icon.liquid id='star' %}